vik-s/quartz/content/projects/newsletter/long form/Understanding FMCW Radar Technology.md

 tags:
   - systems
 project: substack
-date_published:
+date_published: 2023-06-09
-status: 🚧
+status: 🟢
-final title:
+final title: How Automotive Radar uses Chirp Signals for Sensing
 ---
 In this article you will learn:
 - Differences between pulsed and continuous-wave radar